EduOrtegaDEV/EduOrtegaDEV/README.md

 <!-- About Section -->
 ## About me 🤓
 <p>
- I am a software engineer who loves developing software and has been developing software for about 15 years.
+ I am a software engineer that has been developing software for about 15 years.
 I have experience working with .NET and NodeJS (TypeScript).
 I don't consider myself a fullstack developer but I have also experience working as a FE Developer in React/React Native.
 </p>

 ## Certifications 🏆